 the good:Syn-ake may help to reduce the appearance of fine lines and wrinkles through reducing the ability of the facial muscles to move.

-the not so good:It can irritate the skin, resulting in swelling, itching, and stinging.
+the not so good:It can cause irritation to the skin, resulting in swelling, itching, and stinging.

 Who is it for?All skin types except those that have an identified allergy to it.